-AN ACT concerning the Kansas power of attorney act; relating to effectiveness of power of attorney; exemption of third persons from liability in certain circumstances; amending K.S.A.
+AN ACT concerning the Kansas power of attorney act; relating to the effectiveness of a power of attorney; exemption of third persons from liability in certain circumstances; amending K.S.A.
 58-658 and K.S.A.
-2019 Supp.
+2020 Supp.
 58-652 and repealing the existing sections.